-Membership for the 2018 cycle is now open.
+We engage women of Portland and Southwest Washington who share a strong affiliation to the four-county area of our region.
+Membership for the 2018 cycle is open until May 10, 2018.
 Fill out our 2018 online form and make your contribution of $1,100. $1,100 is a big commitment for most people, but if we stretch and other women do as well, we can make meaningful grants of $100,000.

 $1,000 of your donation goes into our grants pool. $100 goes towards education and administration.
 You can be as involved or as uninvolved as you wish - attend events, join a team or simply participate by casting your vote for our award nominees.

 Become a member - Join us for 2018!

 Sign up now, fill out the "I'm in for 2018!" form and make your tax deductible, non-refundable gift.
 If you sign up before May 10, 2018, you are eligible to vote for our grantee in November 2018.
 (If you sign up after May 10, 2018 you can participate in 2018 committees and vote in the 2019 cycle.)